Carlos Santana Preview, Player Props: Brewers vs. Cubs

-On Tuesday, Carlos Santana (hitting .282 in his past 10 games) and the Milwaukee Brewers face the Chicago Cubs, whose starting pitcher will be Justin Steele.
-First pitch is at 8:05 PM ET.
+On Wednesday, Carlos Santana (.513 slugging percentage in past 10 games, including two home runs) and the Milwaukee Brewers play the Chicago Cubs, whose starting pitcher will be Kyle Hendricks.
+First pitch is at 2:20 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Padres.

 Carlos Santana Game Info & Props vs. the Cubs